Who we are:

 This means that we focus our activities on the provision of free, impartial, confidential, information, advice, guidance, support and practical help together with a whole range of services to all who have a physical and / or sensory impairment, including families and carers.

 There are essentially two sides to the “disability,” coin – the medical model and the social model.

 The Medical Disability Model:

-This suggests that individuals are disabled by their particular impairments or differences; which could / should / might be “sorted” by medical intervention.
-The medical model simply focuses on the condition in isolation and takes no account whatsoever of a person’s needs.
-Thus creating low expectations, loss of independence, limited choice and diminished control over their own life.
+This suggests that individuals are disabled / disadvantaged solely by their illness, impairment and / or disability, which could / should / might / will, be “cured” entirely by medical intervention.
+However, the medical model simply focuses on the condition in isolation and takes no account whatsoever of a person’s individual needs, capacity, capability, means, constraints, social values, and attitudes.
+Thus, creating low expectations, loss of independence, limited choice, and diminished control over their own life.

 The Social Disability Model:

-This suggests that it’s not a person’s impairment or difference at the heart of the problem, but simply the way that society organises itself to artificially create both physical and attitudinal barriers, based on prejudice and / or entrenched personal views that determine and often restrict life choices and equal opportunities for disabled people.
+This suggests that it’s not a person’s disability, impairment, or difference at the heart of the problem, but simply the way that society organises itself to artificially create both physical and attitudinal barriers, based on prejudice and / or entrenched personal views that determine and often restrict life choices and equal opportunities for disabled, impaired, disadvantaged people.